John Pichler

 · 2010 - Doctor of Osteopathy - Aus.

-As I am slowing down towards retirement I have decided that I no longer wish to be registered with the General Osteopathic Council.
-Because of this it is illegal for me to refer to myself an osteopath.
+As I am edging towards retirement I have decided that I no longer wish to be registered with the General Osteopathic Council.
+Because of this it is illegal for me to refer to myself an osteopath or what I do as osteopathy (which it never was anyway).
 This decision does not affect my treatment in any way but may affect you being able to claim on some health insurance schemes.

 Cost: